apigee/apigee-config-maven-plugin/README.md

   importKeys			#v1.4.1 or later
-  keystores			    #v1.4.2 or later aliases			    #v1.4.2 or later
+  keystores			    #v1.4.2 or later aliases			    #v1.4.2 or later companies			    #v1.4.5 or later companyapps			    #v1.4.5 or later

   For example, the apps goal is used below to only create apps and ignore all other config types.